byu-cce270/content/docs/unit2/4_dictionaries/dict_hw.md

    | "Glass"  | 2      | 90       |

    Your total should come out to **$5574**

-7. Turn on sharing and editing.
-Turn in the link to the Learning Suite feedback box!

 ---

-# Rubric
+# Turning In/Rubric

+Turn on sharing and editing.
+Turn in the link to the Learning Suite feedback box

 |                            **Item**                             | **Amount** |
 |:---------------------------------------------------------------:|:----------:|